bencromwell/git-spruce/README.md

 - `ignore_branches`: an array of branches to never remove.
 Defaults to develop, main and master.

 - `merge_base`: the merge base we're checking again to check what's merged.
 In a usual git flow workflow this will be develop.
+The default here is 'main'.

+For the merge_base, 'main' and 'master' branches are treated as synonyms to handle the scenario where both conventions are in use.

 You can override the config on a per repository basis by adding a `.git-spruce.yml` configuration file to each repo.